 Wagner - The Ring Cycle in Leipzig

-Wagner’s innovations and his artistic legacy are proudly celebrated in the city.
+This city’s rich history of classical music leaves nothing to be desired, especially when it comes to The Ring Cycle being performed in its composer’s birthplace.
+Richard Wagner’s innovations and artistic legacy are proudly celebrated here.
 Allow yourself to be transported by his monumental music drama, performed over four nights in Leipzig’s modern opera house.

-No trip to this Saxony city is complete without stepping into the worlds of other famous German composers: Mendelssohn, Schumann and Bach.
-Their music is immortalised by museums and the houses they lived in, now preserved as monuments to their genius.
+No trip to this Saxony city is complete without stepping into the worlds of other famous German composers: local boys Mendelssohn, Schumann and Bach.
+Their world-famous music is immortalised by museums and the houses they lived in, preserved as monuments to their genius.
+We spend time discovering more about their lives through personal artefacts and unique exhibitions, and the knowledge of our expert guide will give us a broader view of Leipzig’s rich musical heritage.
+So, join us on this cultural exploration of Germany and immerse yourself in its sounds & sights.

 - Cultural Excursion